LAUNCHMongoDB 8.3 is built for the sub-100ms retrieval & zero downtime AI demands. Read blog >

 Authentication and authorization

-The search API may enforce authentication to protect sensitive data using various authorization tools such as an API key (e.g., a unique identifier used to control access to an API), authentication token, or other credentials to authenticate and authorize their API requests.
+The search API may enforce authentication to protect sensitive data using various authorization tools such as an API key, authentication token, or other credentials to authenticate and authorize their API requests.

 How are search APIs used?

-Search APIs are used in virtually every industry, providing developers ways to utilize powerful search engines while customizing web search results and enhancing the search experience for their users.
-Better yet, even the most simple API(s) can include search functionality.
-Below are a few use cases to consider.
+Search APIs are used in virtually every industry and market, providing developers ways to utilize powerful search engines while customizing web search results and enhancing the search experience for their users.
+Better yet, even a simple API can deliver robust web search and search capabilities, enabling developers to tailor the search experience to the needs of their users.

-E-commerce: Search APIs help customers quickly find desired products on e-commerce platforms using features such as hierarchical search (e.g., product category, subcategory, SKU), sorting options (e.g., by price or product type), and such aides as auto-complete and suggested product feature search terms.
+• E-commerce: Search APIs help customers quickly find desired products on e-commerce platforms using features such as hierarchical search (e.g., filtering attributes such as brand, price, product type), sorting options (e.g., by customer profile favorite attributes), and such aides as auto-complete and suggested product feature search terms.

-What to look for when choosing a search API
+What should I look for when choosing a search API?

 Data integration